chrisdew/deltaql/README.md

 Imagine a database (like MySQL or SQLServer) whose 'result sets' automatically update as the underlying data changes.
 Add to this a facility to extend these 'deltas' all the way to the browser.

-That's right, the results of query, displayed in a web page which changes when (and only when) a change the underlying data alters the result of a particular query.
+The results of query, displayed in a web page.
+They change when (and only when) a change the underlying data alters the result of a particular query.
+All done *without* 're-executing' the query.

 Welcome to DeltaQL - no more F5, no more polling the DB.